1. What is the Rockaway Quarry?

 7. What is the status of the Quarry Reclamation Plan?

-The application for Quarry Use Permit UP-71-16 (File No. 2016-001) to approve the Quarry Reclamation Plan is complete.
+The application for the Quarry Reclamation Plan (File No. 2016-001) is complete.
 The status as “complete” means the project applicant has provided all information required by the City of Pacifica to understand the extent and characteristics of the Quarry Reclamation Plan in order to perform a complete review of the proposed project.
+The City must complete the environmental review process in accordance with the California Environmental Quality Act (CEQA) before the Quarry Reclamation Plan may be considered at a public hearing.

 8. What is the City doing to review the Quarry Reclamation Plan for any potential environmental impacts?

-9. How long with the Quarry Reclamation Plan take to complete?
+9. How long will the Quarry Reclamation Plan take to complete?

 The work described in the Quarry Reclamation Plan is estimated to take approximately four years to complete from the date of approval of all required permits.